The Kids Aren't Alright

-"The Kids Aren't Alright" is a song by the Offspring.
+"The Kids Aren't Alright" is a song by American punk rock band the Offspring.
 It is the fifth track from the band's fifth studio album, Americana (1998), and was released as its third single.
 It became another top 10 hit on the US Modern Rock Tracks chart.

 The song was played over the end credits of Woodstock 99: Peace, Love, and Rage.
 The song was used in the opening scene of the film The Faculty and appears on the soundtrack album.
 It is also available as downloadable content for the Rock Band video game series.

 Q reported that the song's title is an allusion to the Who song "The Kids Are Alright" (from My Generation).
 The magazine also argued that the track "borrows heavily" from "Electricity" by Orchestral Manoeuvres in the Dark, and pointed to NOFX's punk rock cover of "Electricity" as evidence.

 Composition

 The song lyrics tell the stories of several people from a town and the problems they faced growing up (unplanned pregnancy, unemployment, drug addiction, and suicide).
 Dexter Holland wrote the song after visiting his home town, Garden Grove, California, and discovering many of his old acquaintances had faced serious problems.
 Holland stated: "The neighborhood looks like Happy Days, but it's really Twin Peaks," while guitarist Noodles said that the song subverted the idea that "you grow up hoping you and your friends have a bright future."